ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 url (string)
 : RECOMMENDED.
 The interaction URL that the client instance
               will direct the RO to.
-This URL MUST be stable at the AS such that client instance's can be statically configured with it.
+This URL MUST be stable such that client instances can be statically configured with it.

 ~~~